RinkiyaKeDad/context-demo-part2/README.md

 ## Use:

-To show Context API + React Hooks (useState and useContext) as compared to Redux for global state management.
+To show Context API + React Hooks (useReducer and useContext) as compared to Redux for global state management.